 Joining a credit union could give you access to lower loan rates and other benefits.
 Here’s how they work, what loans you can get and how to apply.

 Getting a loan from a credit union offers different benefits to borrowing from a bank:

-Once you’re a member of a union, you can apply:
+Once you’re a member of a credit union, you can apply:

 If you apply online, you may still have to go into your local branch to finalise the loan terms.

-Each credit union works a bit differently and may require different documentation or consent.
-So, it’s best to call your union to discuss your needs so they can advise you.
+Each credit union works a bit differently and may require different documentation or consent, so it’s best to check their website or give them a call if you need more information.

 This depends on your individual circumstances, but the approval process is slightly different than when you apply for a loan from a bank.